AlexandreDecan/sismic/README.rst

 Documentation
 -------------

-The documentation for the latest distributed version is available at `sismic.readthedocs.org <http://sismic.readthedocs.org/>`_.
+The documentation for the latest distributed version is available on `sismic.readthedocs.org <http://sismic.readthedocs.org/>`_.

 Many examples are available in `docs/examples <https://github.com/AlexandreDecan/sismic/tree/master/docs/examples>`_.